Dyalog/APLCourse/docs/Outer-product.md

 		<pre><code class="language-APL">Primes ← {i~∘.×⍨i←1↓⍳⍵}</code></pre>

 		Of course, the outer product `∘.F` indicates that the number of calculations to compute both of these solutions increases with the square of the input size.
-We say they have a computational complexity "*of order n squared*" or $O(n)$ in [big-O notation](https://en.wikipedia.org/wiki/Big_O_notation).
-This is a very inefficient way to do find prime numbers.
+We say they have a computational complexity "*of order n squared*" or $O(n^2)$ in [big-O notation](https://en.wikipedia.org/wiki/Big_O_notation).
+This is a very inefficient way to find prime numbers.

 		To see discussions around more efficient ways to compute prime numbers in APL, see [the dfns page on prime numbers](https://dfns.dyalog.com/n_pco.htm).